 MRDS mine locations are often very general, and in some cases are incorrect.
 Some mine remains have been covered or removed by modern industrial activity or by development of things like housing.
 The satellite view offers a quick glimpse as to whether the MRDS location corresponds to visible mine remains.

 Land ownership: Unknown

-Note: the land ownership field only identifies whether the area the mine is in is generally on public lands like Forest Service or BLM land or if it is in an area that is generally private property.
-It does not indicate a claim status and does not necessarily indicate an area is open to prospecting.
+Note: the land ownership field only identifies whether the area the mine is in is generally on public lands like Forest Service or BLM land, or if it is in an area that is generally private property.
+It does not definitively identify property status, nor does it indicate claim status or whether an area is open to prospecting.
+Always respect private property.

 Record Type: Site